CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 ```

 #### CPU

 You can customize the number of allocated CPUs with the `cpu` option:
 ```
 "server" [os="generic/ubuntu2404" cpu="4"]
 ```

-#### Creating Connections
+#### Create Connections

-You can create port connections by defining the node and its port with another.
+You can create port connections by defining the node and its port with another node and port.
 ```
 "leaf01":"swp49" -- "leaf02":"swp49"
 "leaf01":"swp50" -- "leaf02":"swp50"
 ```

 #### Memory

-You can customize the RAM with the `memory` option, in MB:
+You can customize RAM (in MB) with the `memory` option:
 ```
 "server" [os="generic/ubuntu2404"  memory="2048"]
 ```

 ### Examples

 Labs in the [Demo Marketplace](https://air.nvidia.com/demos) are maintained with external GitLab repositories.
 Here you can find the `topology.dot` file used to build the lab to reference from.
 Many demonstrate how to use more options beyond what is listed above.

 To access them, click on the **Documentation** button on any lab in the Demo Marketplace.
 It will lead you to the GitLab repo for the lab.
 You may have to explore the GitLab a bit to find the `topology.dot` file.

-### Uploading a DOT
+### Upload a DOT File

 To upload a DOT file into Air:

 1. Navigate to [air.nvidia.com/simulations](https://air.nvidia.com/simulations).
 2. Click the **Create Simulation** button.
 2. Give your simulation a **Name**.